-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2514 C1 Total first-time, first-year (freshman) women who applied 4874 C1 Total first-time first-year (freshman) men who were admitted 1443

-C1 Total first-time, first-year (freshman) men who were admitted 1443 C1 Total first-time, first-year (freshman) women who were admitted 2984

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 176 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 364 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 2161 C1 Total first-time, first-year (freshman) women who applied 4749 C1 Total first-time, first-year (freshman) men who were admitted 1496 C1 Total first-time, first-year (freshman) women who were admitted 3407 C1 Total full-time, first-time, first-year (freshman) men who enrolled 141 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 340 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0